 I’ve been an energy manager with Atlantic Packaging since 2012.
 Since I joined the company, we’ve reduced our electricity costs by ten percent and lowered the Global Adjustment charge by almost 50 percent.
 My employment contract requires me to reduce consumption by two percent annually at each of our facilities, and that means I’m accountable every day for delivering results based on our company’s energy strategy.

-Companies interested in hiring an energy manager in 2021 should submit an energy manager application to EnergyManagers@ieso.ca no later than February 28, 2021.
+Companies interested in funding an energy manager in 2022 will be able to submit an energy manager application later this year when the next application window is opened sometime after September.
 Funding opportunities will be based on the customer’s ability to achieve energy and peak demand reductions.
-Successful companies will need to enter into the Energy Manager program Participant Agreement with the IESO.

 Companies approved will be eligible to receive an upfront payment of up to $20,000 annually upon the hiring of an energy manager and up to $150,000 per year to compensate their energy manager based on their performance – this will be at a rate of $300 per kW of peak demand reduction.
 Energy managers can reach their targets through projects supported by other Save on Energy incentives, and a minimum of 20 percent of savings must come from projects that have not received any incentive.